Lawyer, community leader.

 He was a member of the boards of the Jewish Foundation of Manitoba, the Health Sciences Centre Foundation, the Canadian Consumer Council, and the Business Council of Manitoba.
 He was actively involved in promotion of the arts in Manitoba.
 He served on the boards of several Winnipeg arts organizations, including the Winnipeg Symphony Orchestra, and advocated their need for stable funding.
 After helping to produce a report on arts sustainability, he became the first executive director of Arts Stabilization Manitoba Inc. He also participated in the campaign to save the area around Upper Fort Garry, and to develop the Canadian Museum of Human Rights.
 He once served as editor of the University of Manitoba student newspaper, The Manitoban, and also wrote a column for the Jewish Post and News.
 Toward the end of his life, he wrote a regular column in the Winnipeg Free Press.

-In recognition of his community service, he was awarded an honorary degree by the University of Manitoba (1994) and was inducted into the Order of Canada (2003).
+In recognition of his community service, he received a City of Winnipeg Community Service Award (1982) and an honorary degree by the University of Manitoba (1994).
+He was inducted into the Order of Canada (2003).
 He was inducted posthumously into the Winnipeg Citizens Hall of Fame (2011).

 He died in Winnipeg on 17 April 2008.